Voting Rights of Patients with Mental illness or intellectual disability

 Dr Masum Khwaja – Consultant Psychiatrist West End Primary Care network and Honorary Clinical Senior Lecturer Imperial College London

-Please feel free to modify any of the CNWL voting rights (VR) resources, for which links have been given below, for use in your own organisation.
+Please feel free to use CNWL voting rights resources to promote voting rights in your own organisation.

 In 2012 we published a paper in The Psychiatrist titled 'Uptake and knowledge of voting rights by adult inpatients during the 2010 UK General Election'

-The paper caught the attention of the CQC and was mentioned in their report Monitoring the Mental Health Act in 2011/12 (please see second chapter entitled Participation and Respect, voting on page 31).
+The paper has been mentioned in the CQC report t Monitoring the Mental Health Act in 2011/12 (please see second chapter entitled Participation and Respect, voting on page 31).

-We developed educational, promotional and informational resources such as posters, staff quizzes, patient and staff information leaflets and a questionnaire to identify those who wanted help to register and/or to cast their vote.
+We then developed educational, promotional and informational resources such as posters, staff quizzes, patient and staff information leaflets, and a Voting rights film.

 We produced a Voting Rights Recovery college module for patients and staff that utilised material available from Rock Enrol - engaging young people in democracy.

-We worked closely with our communications department to develop a weblink to the voting rights film and guidance on our Trust home page.
+We worked closely with our communications department to develop a weblink to voting rights resources for staff and patients.

 With services under pressure we weren't able to survey the numbers we had initially intended.
 Despite this we produced a few useful surveys that were presented as posters at the European Congress of Psychiatry in Madrid in 2016 and published in The Journal of the European Psychiatric Association.

 The limited number of people surveyed and the lack of previous surveys for comparison limited the interpretation of the findings.
-However, in general, the results together with informal feedback from staff and patients were promising in that more patients seemed to be aware of their rights to register to vote, and staff knowledge had improved in some areas, since the previous election.
+However, in general, the results together with informal feedback from staff and patients were promising in that patient awareness of their right to vote and staff knowledge of patients voting rights had improved in some areas since the 2012 general election.

-CNWL, jointly with the Royal College of Psychiatrists and Rethink Mental Illness, have continued to promote voting rights prior to local and national elections and most recently prior to the 2019 General Election.
+CNWL, jointly with the Royal College of Psychiatrists, have continued to promote voting rights prior to local and national elections; most recently prior to the 2019 General Election.

-Dr Maria Clarke and Dr Masum Khwaja are members of the Cabinet Office Multiagency Accessibility to Elections Group; on which they represent the Royal College of Psychiatrists.
+Dr Maria Clarke and Dr Masum Khwaja are members of the Cabinet Office's multiagency Accessibility of Elections working group, on which they represent the Royal College of Psychiatrists.